-- MAKING FOOD FOR BABY • Fresh, frozen or canned vegetables or fruit.
-If using fresh vegetables or fruit; wash, peel, remove any pits or seeds, and slice. - Liquid (this can be either the water the vegetables or fruit was cooked in, breastmilk or infant formula).
+- MAKING FOOD FOR BABY Fresh, frozen or canned vegetables or fruit.
+If using fresh vegetables or fruit, • wash, peel, remove any pits or seeds, and slice. - Liquid (this can be either the water the vegetables or fruit was cooked in or breastmilk).